hopstertz/falcon/README.md

 ```

 ### Install Dependencies
-The tool was designed to automate the installation of all necessary libraries to ensure smooth operation.
+Falcon script was designed to automate the installation of all necessary libraries to ensure smooth operation.
 During the first boot, make sure you have an active mobile data connection to allow the installation process to complete successfully.

 ---